 After a lengthy time of deliberation, our son firmly decided upon and announced the name, “Lucky”.
 It was perfect!
 Fit her to a tee!
 After a difficult beginning, her little life was on a new path in a home where love for kittens would abound.
 It was official, we had adopted “Lucky”, our soft, gray unexpected gift of life.

 As I think back to my own childhood, I remember another time in my life when I wondered about a name.
-When I was a young child attending Sunday School classes at church, we learned stories about the all the Bible characters.
-The stories stuck in my mind the way the colorful cardstock Bible figures stuck to the black flannel background on the display board in the Sunday School room.
+When I was a young child attending Sunday School classes at church, we learned stories about all the Bible characters.
+The stories stuck in my mind much like the colorful cardstock Bible figures stuck to the black flannel background on the display board in the Sunday School room.
 The teacher moved the cardstock figures back and forth telling the Bible stories, while my mind went back and forth wondering.

-It was one part of one story in particular that clung to my memory like a prickly briar branch, a story that left me feeling the ending was insufficient, not quite right, inadequate.
+It was one part, of one story in particular, that clung to my memory like a prickly briar branch, a story that left me feeling the ending was insufficient, not quite right, inadequate.
 I remembered for a long time afterward the mystery of it all.
 The story involved the life of Moses.
 The scene was when Moses asked God to tell His name.
 Asking God to say His name seemed like a reasonable request to me at the time, given that Moses was expected to undertake a great assignment as a yet unknown leader of the Israelite people.

 Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian, and he led the flock to the far side of the wilderness and came to Horeb, the mountain of God.
 2 There the angel of the Lord appeared to him in flames of fire from within a bush.
 Moses saw that though the bush was on fire it did not burn up.
 3 So Moses thought, “I will go over and see this strange sight—why the bush does not burn up.”